 Statistics show that fewer than half of all U.S. businesses that operate out of an office offer complimentary coffee to their workers.
-Purchasing coffee for all your business’s workers costs money, but you should consider the positive impact it has workers’ performance.
+Purchasing coffee for all your business’s workers costs money, but you should consider the positive impact it has on workers’ performance.

 More than 80% of Americans drink coffee daily.
 For office workers, this number of even higher.
-And drinking coffee has become a morning ritual for countless office workers, many of whom rely on the caffeinated beverage as a source of energy.
+And drinking coffee has become a morning ritual for countless office workers, many of whom rely on caffeinated beverages as a source of energy.
 If you don’t offer complimentary coffee, some workers won’t be able to enjoy this productivity-boosting beverage – not unless they bring their own coffee, at least.

 Here are some tips on how to set a coffee station in your office break room: